-The Department of Commerce is home to important institutions such as the Census Bureau and Patent and Trademark Office.
-It is also home to many unneeded programs that subsidize businesses and fund local development projects.
-In addition, the department administers misguided foreign trade policies that try to boost exports and restrict imports.
+The Department of Commerce is home to important institutions such as the Census Bureau and the Patent and Trademark Office.
+It is also home to unneeded programs that subsidize businesses and fund local development projects.
+In addition, the department administers misguided foreign trade policies aimed at boosting exports and restricting imports.

 - Economic Development Administration.
 This agency provides subsidies to state and local governments for activities that are not proper federal responsibilities.